webmasterdevlin/AspNetCoreRepositoryPattern/AspNetCoreRepositoryPattern/README.md

 - Add Scoped in the Startup.cs for contract and repository
 - Create controller
 - Add and configure CORS Policy in the Startup.cs
+- Add API versioning
 - Add Swashbuckle package
 - Configure Swagger UI in the Startup.cs
+- Create helpers and extensions for API versioning with Swagger UI integration
 - Edit the launchSettings.json of the Properties folder from weatherforecast to swagger/index.html
 - Add Serilog Nuget packages
 - Configure Serilog in the Program.cs